 A lot of you have been asking me questions lately about my photography.
-So I've decided to start a mini-series on my blog: the photography series!
+So I’ve decided write a few posts on food photography to share the knowledge I’ve accumulated.

 So grab an iced latte, take a seat in your favourite chair, and let's do this!